 - 1. If access is required behind the control panel Release the two fixing screws (one each side) securing the control panel and lower the panel. - 2.
 To gain access behind the casing - Lift the case front panel upwards slightly and pull it forwards to remove it from the boiler (see Fig. 26).
 If required, remove the side panels by removing the bottom fixing screw and lifting forwards and upwards. - 3.
-To gain access behind the room sealed chamber panel Remove the four screws, or in the case of the CD32C release the four clips, securing the room sealed chamber panel and remove the panel, taking care not to damage the seal.
-Note: When replacing the panel, ensure the seal is intact and that the panel has been located correctly, especially on the sides. - 4.
+To gain access behind the room sealed chamber panel - Remove the four screws securing the room sealed chamber panel and remove the panel, taking care not to damage the seal. - Note: When replacing the panel, ensure the seal is intact and that the panel has been located correctly, especially on the sides. - 4.
 To gain access to the control panel components - Remove the five screws securing the rear cover and carefully raise the cover from the front.
 When replacing the cover, ensure no wires are trapped and all wiring is secured.
 Secure with five screws do not overtighten.

-8.2 DRAINING THE BOILER - Refer to Figs. 2A, 2B or 13
+8.2 DRAINING THE BOILER - Refer to Figs. 2 or 13